 I walked by the river path.
 Steaming fog on the river created a milky background.
 If it is just a regular sunny day, these trees would never catch my eyes.

 Ducks are everywhere here in Eugene.
-I stopped taking their pictures since last year.
+I stopped taking their pictures last year.
 But when the fog layered fallen leaves on the pond, I saw this ducky sitting on an embroidered fabric.
 He was of course lifting his head and wondered why he suddenly became my interest.
 He is free and lucky to be here.
 If he lives in a China country town, he may sit motionlessly on a gourmet dining table now.

 Speaking of embroidery, how that tiny spider weaves this intricate thing is beyond me.
 The frosted webs look like a superfine crystal necklace.
-I have learned again and again, not to ignore a small existence around us.
+I have learned, again and again, not to ignore a small existence around us.
 There is a reason why they are co-existing with us.
 Either they are teaching us a lesson to be persistent and industrious or simply provide me a chance for a shot.

 If not for the fog and the frost, I would not frame this shot for my simple pleasure.
-It is the variety of the elements make the image interesting.
+It is the variety of the elements makes the image interesting.
 The vitality and energy of our society come from the combination of our differences and our co-existence.
 I am no longer thinking that I want to get out of the background.
 It is just fine to be wherever I am, there is always a purpose for whatever turns out to be.

 I have set myself a goal to dive in Photoshop and be able to share what I learn in my blog.
 But not until I am there, I don’t want to make any promise.
 I am the Quiet and I would rather speak when I am ready.